This post might be a bit technical, but can help you understand how a smartphone or computer measures time.

 Unfortunately, there is always some latency (delay) in every network and it is usually highly variable (as can be seen on the latency indicator on the sync page).
 This makes the process a little more involved: The times both when the sync call is sent, and when the reply is received, are noted.
 Then the mean of these two times are compared to the Start Sender time.
 Taking the mean is the same as saying that the sync call took the same amount of time in both directions.
 This is, of course, an assumption, but one that is correct on average.
 SprintTimer, therefore, makes a lot of sync calls to find this average.
 And to further increase the accuracy, only calls with low latency are used.
 In the example below the latency is 0.1 s in each direction.

 When you use Start Sender in cloud mode it is not possible for the devices to send calls directly to each other, and they must rely on updating a database instead.
 This process is much to slow to be used for synchronization.
 SprintTimer, therefore, relies on its ability to sync with time servers on the Internet.
 The two devices are consequently synchronized independently, and the TOD is sent with the start signal.
 This procedure has a small accuracy penalty since the errors in the two synchronizations might be added.
+An additional drawback is that there is no absolute reference, so if the synchronization on one of the devices goes wrong there is no way to tell.

 The main reason for making the clock comparison (both in direct and cloud mode) is that when the difference is established, it doesn’t matter if there are any delays when sending the start signal since the start time can be converted to the time scale of the finish device.